-In alignment with the Private Education Act 2009, a Council for Private Education (CPE) has been established in Singapore to regulate the private education sector.
+In alignment with the Private Education Act 2009, Committee for Private Education (CPE) has been established in Singapore to regulate the private schools in Singapore.
 All Private Education Institutes (PEIs) are required to comply with the regulations under the new Act in order to operate.
-Through the CPE, schools are invited to apply for EduTrust certification.
+Through the CPE, private schools are invited to apply for EduTrust certification.
 EduTrust is a voluntary certification scheme that helps to distinguish higher quality educational institutions in Singapore’s private education industry.
 Private Education Institutions (PEIs) need to be EduTrust certified before being able to offer placement for international students who require Student Passes from the Immigration and Checkpoints Authority (ICA).

-For more details about the EduTrust Certification Scheme or Private Education in Singapore, please visit website of Council for Private Education (CPE): www.ssg.gov.sg/cpe/pei.html
+For more details about the EduTrust Certification Scheme or Private Education in Singapore, please visit website of Committee for Private Education (CPE): www.ssg.gov.sg/cpe/pei.html

 PLEASE NOTE THAT ALL STUDENTS MUST ADHERE TO ALL SINGAPORE LAWS.